 MSBA 610.
-Times Ser.
-Analy Opt Bus Dec.
+Time Series Analysis and Optimization for Business Decisions.
 3 Credit Hours.

 In this course, students will become familiar with modern data analytics methods to understand, analyze, and suggest solutions to business problems.
 Specifically, this course will provide an overview of time series, forecasting, and optimization techniques.
 This course will introduce students to a general class of models that can be used to represent time series data and investigate common time series modeling and forecasting methodologies.
 In addition, students will be introduced to optimization techniques including linear and nonlinear programming methods.
 The course will equip students with a sound foundation in model building for a variety of business decisionmaking applications.
 In particular, this hands-on-the-data course offers an introduction to quantitative methods and prepares students to turn real-world problems into mathematical models.
 The application areas are diverse and originate from problems in finance, government, marketing, transportation, management, accounting, human resources, and healthcare.